Usage Based Pricing, the Holy Grail of SaaS Pricing?

 For high-tiered companies who have tasks exceeding 2,000,000 tasks per month, Zapier charges based on usage.
 On the other hand, lower-tiered plans are billed on an annual subscription basis.

-With features like video and audio conferencing, screen sharing, and virtual backgrounds, Zooms has got everything you need.
+With features like video and audio conferencing, screen sharing, and virtual backgrounds, Zooms offers so many features.

-Choose the perfect pricing plan for your business.
+They allow businesses to choose the perfect pricing plan.
 The cost depends on the number of hosts, participants, and meeting duration.

-On a budget?
-Try our free Basic plan.
-Host up to 100 participants and have unlimited one-on-one meetings.
+There is also a free Basic plan that allows meeting with up to 100 participants and unlimited one-on-one meetings.

-Upgrade for added benefits.
-Paid plans offer larger meeting capacities, advanced admin controls, and extra integrations.
+Upgrades are available for added benefits with Paid plans offering larger meeting capacities, advanced admin controls, and extra integrations.

 At Zoom, you only pay based on the number of users and the duration and capacity of your meetings.